Gondwana World Heritage Advisory Committee (Qld Section)

 Committee membership

-• The Chair is an independent, non-government person, with no current direct financial or vested political interest in the way in which Gondwana World Heritage Area is managed (they may be a member of one of the groups below).
+• The Chair is independent with no current direct financial or vested political interest in the way in which Gondwana World Heritage Area is managed (they may be a member of one of the groups below).

 • Two Yugambeh People